heal33/uh-its-wp-system-vpa-child-theme/README.md

-# uh-its-wp-uhm-catalog-child-theme
+# uh-its-wp-system-child-theme
-Child theme for the UH Manoa Courses Catalog
+Child theme for the UH System VP Admin Office

-This theme was developed for the Mānoa Catalog Office by Information Technology Services (ITS).
-Designed to be easily maintained and searchable, it has search functionality for the entire site as well as a course-specific search.
-It is a child theme of the Manoa theme (https://github.com/UniversityOfHawaii/uh-its-wp-manoa-dept-theme) and so both themes need to be installed.
+This theme was developed for the VPA by Information Technology Services (ITS) & Heaven Saenz.
+It is a child theme of the Manoa theme (https://github.com/UniversityOfHawaii/uh-its-wp-manoa-dept-theme) so both themes need to be installed.